dcrommie/walbrook/education/understanding-debt-recycling.md

 In a low-interest-rate environment, clients with some risk tolerance often ask us whether this makes sense.
 Should we pay the contracted level of repayments, and invest our excess savings in a share portfolio, or another property, they ask.

-A more nuanced approach is to target becoming 'non-deductible debt-free', maintaining and potentially increasing debt that is more tax-efficient.
+A more nuanced approach is to target the elimination of debt used to purchase your home while maintaining and potentially increasing debt that is more tax-efficient.

 Depending on the client's circumstances and macroeconomic outlook, we may recommend a debt recycling strategy to help them to create wealth and pay down their mortgage more quickly.

 ## Deductible v Non-Deductible Debt

-Interest costs are a drain on savings power, but as alluded to above, not all debt is created equal.
+Interest costs are a drain on savings power, but not all debt is created equal.
 It is essential to distinguish between tax-deductible and non-tax-deductible debt.

 * Interest on amounts borrowed to purchase an asset with no prospect of taxable income, such as your home, is non-deductible.
 * Interest on amounts borrowed to buy assets that are likely to generate taxable income, such as an investment property or shares, is deductible.